 8. Crème Anglaise, (a sweet French sauce)

 Each of these sauces is accompanied by a list of the tools and ingredients needed to prepare it, as well as an easy-to-follow method and color illustration.
 While "200 Skills Every Cook Must Have" favors those who are just learning how to cook, there is something here for every cook, no matter his or her level of expertise.

-If you would like to receive an email when other food articles by Marylou Morano are published, click on Subscribe, above.
+If you would like to receive an email when other food articles by Marylou Morano are published, click on "subscribe to the author" button.
 Subscription is free